Policy Number: 17

 The University of Texas Health Science Center at Houston ("university") uses the following categories for the purpose of determining benefit eligibility:

-Temporary: A temporary appointment is defined as a period of not more than four and one-half months (136 calendar days) which can be either full-time or part-time.
+Temporary: A temporary appointment is defined as a period of less than four and one-half months (136 calendar days) which can be either full-time or part-time.
 All temporary appointees are eligible to participate in the voluntary retirement programs.

 Casual: A casual appointment is defined as less than 20 hours per week, normally discontinuous in nature, and irregular, infrequent, and not regularly scheduled.
-Employees in a casual status are compensated on an hourly rate for hours worked and are not eligible for benefits or leave.
+Employees in a casual status are compensated on an hourly rate for hours worked and are not eligible for benefits or paid leave.

 Student: A student appointment is defined as an assignment that requires the appointee be enrolled as a student at any University of Texas institution.
-Students appointed for four and one-half months or more, for 50 percent time or more, are eligible for participation in group insurance programs and UTFLEX but are ineligible for participation in other benefit plans.
+Students appointed for four and one-half months or more and for 50 percent time or more, are eligible for participation in group insurance programs and UTFLEX but are ineligible for participation in other benefit plans.
 Students are compensated on a pro-rated basis of percent time to annual salary.

-|Human Resources - Compensation Services||713-500-3130||http://hr.uth.tmc.edu/Compensation/meetcompensation_staff.html|
+|Human Resources - Compensation Services||713-500-3130||http://www.uth.edu/hr/department/compensation/index.htm|